Parliamentary.ai

 Overview

-This amendment to the Energy Bill introduces a new clause allowing the Secretary of State to modify electricity licenses to create a scheme of financial incentives for small-scale, low-carbon electricity generation.
-This involves payments to generators and potentially levies on suppliers, aiming to boost renewable energy.
+This amendment to the Energy Bill introduces a new clause enabling the Secretary of State to create a scheme offering financial incentives for small-scale, low-carbon electricity generation.
+This will involve modifying existing electricity licenses to include payments to generators and potentially levies on suppliers.

 Description

-The eligible low-carbon technologies include biomass, biofuels, fuel cells, photovoltaics, water (including waves and tides), wind, solar power, geothermal sources, and combined heat and power systems (under 50 kilowatts).
+Eligible renewable sources include biomass, biofuels, fuel cells, photovoltaics, water (including waves and tides), wind, solar power, geothermal sources, and combined heat and power systems (with a capacity of 50 kilowatts or less).
+The Secretary of State can modify this list via order.

-The Gas and Electricity Markets Authority (Authority) plays a key role in administering the scheme's financial aspects, such as calculating levies and making payments.
+The Gas and Electricity Markets Authority ("Authority") will play a role in administering the scheme, potentially collecting levies from suppliers and distributing payments to generators.

 Government Spending